cozy/cozy-client/docs/react-integration.md

 ```

 When we use `Query` to "wrap" a component, three things happen:
- - The query passed as a prop will be executed when `Query` mounts, resulting in the loading of data from the client-side store, or the server if the data is not in the store;
+ - The query passed as a prop will be executed when `Query` mounts, resulting in the loading of data from the local Pouchdb (if any) or from the server; in the future it may load the data directly from the client-side store;
  - `Query` subscribes to the store, so that it is updated if the data changes;
- - `Query` pass the result of the query as props to the children function.
+ - `Query` passes the result of the query as props to the children function.

 The following props will be given to your wrapped component: